What Is The Difference Between Spinal Muscular Atrophy And Muscular Dystrophy

 Symptoms of MD can include difficulty walking, difficulty breathing, and difficulty speaking.
 While both SMA and MD are serious neuromuscular conditions, they have different causes and present different sets of symptoms.
 It is important to note that early detection and treatment of either condition can help to slow the progression of the disease and improve the quality of life for those affected.

-ALSO READ: Relation Between Cdf And Pdf
+ALSO READ: Explain The Relationship Between Structure And Function

 Symptoms of muscular dystrophy